jenkinsci/hetzner-cloud-plugin/README.md

 # Hetzner Cloud Plugin for Jenkins

 The Hetzner cloud plugin enables [Jenkins CI](https://www.jenkins.io/) to schedule builds on dynamically provisioned VMs in [Hetzner Cloud](https://www.hetzner.com/cloud).
+Servers in Hetzner cloud are provisioned as they are needed, based on labels assigned to them.
+Jobs must have same label specified in their configuration in order to be scheduled on provisioned servers.

 # Developed by